 I write as someone whose company is entitled Workplacefundi so it is perhaps not surprising that this has goaded me into responding.
 You may be surprised, but I can’t entirely agree with Mr van Eersel.

 In a noisy online world where we are bombarded with information every minute of the day, the sensational nature of the title grabs our attention.
-Unfortunately, we are all guilty of then scanning rather than reading articles.
-In the substance that follows the author suggests that Workplace is somehow a Darwinian like evolutionary response to what he believes is the old-fashioned and outdated discipline of Facilities Management.
+Unfortunately, we are all guilty of then articles.
+In the substance that follows the author suggests that Workplace is somehow a like evolutionary response to what he believes is the old-fashioned and outdated discipline of Facilities Management.

 Google, Netflix and other high-tech giants such as Facebook, Apple and Yahoo, are on the front lines of the war for talent.
 It is in the heat of this battle that the Workplace is being used to leverage their competitive advantage.

 The Workplace and the essential services that support it are the weapon of choice in delivering their brand image, forming the company culture and attracting and retaining the talented lifeblood of these global leaders.
 These are importnat issues and have elevated the role of Facilities Management.

 So, the real problem here is how we as FM’s talk about ourselves to our colleagues and the other professions in the Workplace.
 It is here that the words we use are essential.

 Mr van Eersel’s previous employer, Google defines as “a place where people work, such as an office or factory”.
 So it is any place where people work.
 All work happens somewhere so, a railway station, warehouse, hospital, school or stadium is a Workplace.

 Up until recently, FM has been predominantly concerned with maintaining the physical, mechanical or electrical ‘hard’ assets that support production.
 While the people were supported by the delivery of ‘Soft’ services such as cleaning, security and catering.